LachezarK02/SoftUniFundamentals2023/README.md

 # SoftUniFundamentals2023
-Project for SoftUni Fundamentals 2023
+Project for SoftUni Fundamentals 2023.I edited this on Git Hub directly!